-Earthly Compute is an internal service that customers use indirectly via Earthly CI.
-Now that CI has been publicly announced, we have some stuff
+Earthly Compute is an internal service that customers use indirectly via Earthly Satellites.
+Now that Satellites been publicly announced, we have some stuff

 to get off their chests that we can finally share.